 "to teach" is irregular in the past, quindi e' "taught" not "teached"

 EDIT: Most of the Italian that I learned, I obtained from friends and experience rather than school.
 Maybe that is why I never learned egli, essi, and ella.

-As lots of users have already said, in a written text you have to use egli ella essi.
+I was told that they belong to older Italian.
+But from what I see, that is incorrect.As lots of users have already said, in a written text you have to use egli ella essi.
 The problem comes when speaking: even if these are the correct ones, you will almost never hear them, because they are too much "correct" even for a very formal speaking contest (e.g. even if you're talking to your boss/teacher/old people you are not supposed to use egli ella and essi).
 The problem can be avoided by using a name (egli---->Luca e.g.).